andreasbm/readme/README.md

 ### Table of Contents

-The template looks like this:
+The table of contents template adds a table of contents and looks like this:

 ## Table of Contents